micheleguidaa/todo/README.md

 # todo

 MY FIRST TODO APP
-MADE BY THE HELP OF LB
+MADE BY THE HELP OF LOLLO B

 A new Flutter project.